solliancenet/azure-machine-learning-service-labs/lab-0/azure-notebook-vm-setup/README.md

 ## Task 3: Locate the Lab Notebooks

-1. From the Jupyter Notebooks interface, navigate to the `quick-starts->azure-machine-learning-quickstarts->aml-python-sdk->starter-artifacts->nbvm-notebooks` folder where you will find all your quickstart files.
+1. From the Jupyter Notebooks interface, navigate to the `service-labs->azure-machine-learning-service-labs->starter-artifacts->nbvm-notebooks` folder where you will find all your quickstart files.

    ![Find your QuickStart Notebooks](images/06.png)